“I’m holding back.” – A Self Reflection Process

-Which one is me, or are any of them me?
+When it comes to holding back, which one is me, or are any of them me?

 With all these different thoughts and feelings coming from different parts of our “self,” we can get lost wondering who we really are.
 Authentically, am I the part that wants to make the change?
 Or am I the one who is afraid, resists, and “holds back” the change?
 Or am I the one who feels powerless because of some socialized fear from childhood that has me trapped?
 Or is the real “me” aligned with the Judge or Victim comments about my procrastination and self-sabotage?
 Or, maybe, and this is one of the last options we would consider, maybe I have more to do with the awareness that observed these desires and comments?
 Sometimes you find your Self in the last place you look.